Choosing the Right Reward and Incentive Vendor

 Implementation

 While building an incentive program does require resources, taking your program to market shouldn’t be overly time-intensive.
-The obvious choice to avoid a long-term implementation may seem like out-of-the-box programs, but they often lack customization capabilities, a key component needed for enterprise brands.
-The right vendor won’t make your business choose between a custom-build and speed to launch.
-They should offer a system with a secure high functioning technical foundation that can quickly add feature-rich microservices to meet business objectives while at the same time having custom build capabilities.
+The obvious choice to avoid a long-term implementation may seem like out-of-the-box programs during the vendor selection process, but they often lack customization capabilities, a key component needed for enterprise brands.

 Some organizations’ programs might require greater cross-functional vendor support, while smaller programs can quickly be set up and go to market.
-Stated another way, using software and services that offer a dedicated relationship manager, customer support, and success at all levels can give you a substantial leg up.
+Stated another way, using software and services that offer a dedicated relationship manager, customer support, and success at all levels are major vendor incentives that can give you a substantial leg up.
 Some incentive platforms require service hours to get set up.
 Others, like us, go so far as to offer live reward fulfillment support.
-Ideally, your potential vendor will add value right from the start by listening to your goals and providing unbiased advice on achieving the best.
-The customer success team can coach you on proven approaches to implementation that align with your business model.
-Does the solution require training?
-Can you set it up yourself?
-Will customer success teams be there to support you if you need it?
-These are all excellent questions to ask.
-The self-serve style usually translates to limited customer support and expanded FAQ content.
-If you are a small business and that’s all you need, these programs can be good options.
-But if you are a larger company with more sophisticated needs, having a relationship manager in your corner can make all the difference..

 Integrations

-Ensure the vendor has a straightforward integration process with the other systems in your technology stack, including both your online and third-party solutions.
+Ensure the vendor has a straightforward integration process with the other systems in your technology stack, including your online and third-party solutions.

 The team should be willing to discuss a custom build, a plan for integration, or another solution if the vendor does not offer a current integration for an essential technology solution in your stack to ensure your program operates seamlessly.

-Omnichannel capabilities
+Omnichannel Capabilities

 Discuss what types of applications the vendor provides to engage your loyalty program in physical stores, including receipt scanning, point-of-sale integrations, and QR codes.
 The system should simplify enrollment and redemption via mobile devices, and users shouldn’t have to rely heavily on a store associate.

-Comprehensive analytics
+Comprehensive Analytics

 Security